Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Consistency Guarantees and Identifiability Implications

-In order to prove pointwise consistency of Algorithm~\ref{alg_triangle_SP}, we need to show that given a set of CI relations $\CC$ corresponding to $d$-separations in a DAG $\mathcal{G}^*$, then every weakly decreasing sequence of covered arrow reversals ultimately leads to a DAG in $\mathcal{M}(\mathcal{G}^*)$.
-Given two DAGs $\G$ and $\HH$, $\HH$ is an \emph{independence map} of $\G$, denoted by $\G\leq \HH$, if every CI relation encoded by $\HH$ holds in $\G$ (i.e. $\CI(\G)\supseteq\CI(\HH)$).
-The following simple result, whose proof is given in the Appendix, reveals the main idea of the proof.
+In this section, we prove that both Algorithm~\ref{alg_edge_SP} and Algorithm~\ref{alg_triangle_SP} are pointwise consistent under the faithfulness assumption; i.e., in the oracle-version as $n\to\infty$ the algorithm outputs the true Markov equivalence class.
+First note that since the triangle assumption implies the edge assumption, it is sufficient to prove pointwise consistency of Algorithm~\ref{alg_triangle_SP}.
+To prove this, we need to show that for given a set of conditional independence relations $\CC$ corresponding to $d$-separations in a DAG $\mathcal{G}^*$, every weakly decreasing sequence determined by covered arrow reversals ultimately leads to a DAG in $\mathcal{M}(\mathcal{G}^*)$.
+Given two DAGs $\G$ and $\HH$, $\HH$ is an independence map of $\G$, denoted by $\G\leq \HH$, if every conditional independence relation encoded by $\HH$ holds in $\G$ (i.e. $\CI(\G)\supseteq\CI(\HH)$).
+The following simple result, whose proof is given in the Supplementary Material, reveals the main idea of the proof.

-\begin{lem} A probability distribution $\p$ on the node set $[p]$ is faithful with respect to a DAG $\G$ if and only if $\G\leq \G_\pi$ for all $\pi\in S_p$. \end{lem}
+\begin{lemma} A probability distribution $\p$ on the node set $[p]$ is faithful with respect to a DAG $\G$ if and only if $\G\leq \G_\pi$ for all $\pi\in S_p$. \end{lemma}